WORLD'S BEST ART

 Alessandro Botticelli (1445-1510)

 One of the great painters of the Early Renaissance, Alessandro di Mariano di Vanni Filipepi - better known by his nickname Botticelli ("little barrels") - was active during the golden age of the Renaissance in Florence, and by 1480 was possibly the most influential painter in the city.
-A pupil of Fra Filippo Lippi, he suffered from ill health for much of his life, and - apart from a period in Rome (1481-2) when he was commissioned by Pope Sixtus IV to paint the Story of Moses in the Sistine Chapel - he spent virtually all of his life working for the great families of Florentine society, notably the Medici family.
+A pupil of Fra Filippo Lippi, he suffered from ill health for much of his life, and - apart from a period in Rome (1481-2) when he was commissioned by Pope Sixtus IV to paint the Story of Moses in the Sistine Chapel - he spent virtually all of his life working for the great families of the Florentine Renaissance, notably the Medici family.
 As well as standard religious works, Botticelli specialized in idealized paintings of classical mythology that are filled with atmosphere and populated with enormously imaginative figures.
 His poetic, often sensuous, works reflect not only the Renaissance mindset of the quattrocento but also reflect the contemporary political situation - itself largely controlled by his employers, the Medicis.
-Although overshadowed by the likes of Leonardo da Vinci (1452-1519), Botticelli remains one of the greatest figures of Early Renaissance painting, with a sensibility all of his own.
+Although overshadowed by the likes of Leonardo da Vinci (1452-1519), Botticelli remains one of the key contributors to Early Renaissance painting, with a sensibility all of his own.

 La Primavera (c.1482-3, Uffizi)

 Renaissance iconography and form.

 Its interpretation requires a thorough

 grasp of classical mythology as well